 Many nearby tribes trade cattle to the Lupembe for meat or the right to hunt on their territory.
 The N'Goga are their most frequent trading partners because of their dry lands.
 Another their instruments.
-The Mzikima are typically regarded to be the most moral of the Atlaian tribes by outsiders - most of them have a Barbaric Code of Honour (see Conan the Roleplaying Game).
-The Mzikima believe evil and immoral persons do not become guardian spirits, appear in dreams or have their names passed on to descendents; instead, the immoral are consigned to oblivion for eternity.
-The Mzikima are uncomfortable in clothing, except when ritually dancing, so they rarely wear anything.
+The Mzikima are typically regarded to be the most moral of the Atlaian tribes by outsiders - most of them have a Barbaric Code of Honour (see Conan the persons do not become guardian spirits, appear in dreams or have their names passed on to descendents; instead, the immoral are consigned to oblivion for eternity.
+The